Thermodynamic properties in higher-derivative electrodynamics: Abstract

 \section{Abstract}

-In this work, we study the thermodynamic properties of a photon gas in a heat bath within the context of higher-derivative electrodynamics, i.e., we study both Podolsky and its generalization with Lorentz violation.
-For doing so, we use the concept of the number of available states for the system in order to construct the so-called partition function.
-Next, we calculate the main thermodynamic functions: the Helmholtz free energy, the mean energy, the entropy, and the heat capacity.
-In particular, we verify that there exist significant changes in the heat capacity and the mean energy due to Lorentz violation.
+In this work, we study the thermodynamic properties of a photon gas in a heat bath within the context of higher-derivative electrodynamics.
+Specifically, we analyze Podolsky's theory and its extension involving the Lorentz symmetry violation recently proposed in the literature.
+First, we use the concept of the number of available states of the system in order to construct the partition function.
+Next, we calculate the main thermodynamic functions: Helmholtz free energy, mean energy, entropy, and heat capacity.
+In particular, we verify that there exist significant changes in heat capacity and mean energy due to Lorentz violation.
 Additionally, the modification of the black body radiation and the correction to the \textit{Stefan–Boltzmann} law in the context of the primordial inflationary universe are provided for both theories as well.